graphviz-perl/GraphViz2/README.md

     The same label is specified in the previous case.

-- o As an arrayref of strings
+- As an arrayref of strings

     From scripts/html.labels.1.pl: